vuejs/docs/src/guide/custom-directive.md

 - `el`: The element the directive is bound to.
 This can be used to directly manipulate the DOM.
 - `binding`: An object containing the following properties.
-  - `instance`: The instance of the parent component of the directive's bound element
+  - `instance`: The instance of the component where directive is used.
   - `value`: The value passed to the directive.
 For example in `v-my-directive="1 + 1"`, the value would be `2`.
   - `oldValue`: The previous value, only available in `update` and `componentUpdated`.
 It is available whether or not the value has changed.
   - `arg`: The argument passed to the directive, if any.
 For example in `v-my-directive:foo`, the arg would be `"foo"`.